-- (1) A Bid Adjudication Committee must - (a) Consider the report and recommendations of the Bid Evaluation Committee; and - (b) Either - (i) Depending on its delegations, make a final award or a recommendation to the Accounting Officer to make the final award; or - (ii) Make another recommendation to the Accounting Officer how to proceed with the relevant procurement. - (2) A Bid Adjudication Committee must consist of at least four senior managers of the Cape Winelands District Municipality, which must include - (a) The Chief Financial Officer or, if the Chief Financial Officer is not available, another manager in the budget and treasury office reporting directly to the Chief Financial Officer and designated by the Chief Financial Officer; - (b) At least one senior supply chain management practitioner who is an official of the Cape Winelands District Municipality; and - (c) A technical expert in the relevant field who is an official, if such an expert exists. - (3) The Municipality are exempted in terms of Government Gazette Notice: 43281 from compliance with regulations 4(3) and 29(2) of the Local Government Supply Chain Management Regulations insofar as the regulations - - (a) prohibit the delegation or sub-delegation of any supply chain management powers or duties to a person who is not an official of the municipality or municipal entity or to a committee which is not exclusively composed of officials of the municipality or municipal entity; and - (b) require a bid adjudication committee to consist of four senior managers,

-Subject to the implementation of conditions as per paragraph 2 of the exemption in terms of Government Gazette Notice: 43281.
+- (1) A Bid Adjudication Committee must - (a) Consider the report and recommendations of the Bid Evaluation Committee; and - (b) Either - (i) Depending on its delegations, make a final award or a recommendation to the Accounting Officer to make the final award; or - (ii) Make another recommendation to the Accounting Officer how to proceed with the relevant procurement. - (2) A Bid Adjudication Committee must consist of at least three senior managers of the Cape Winelands District Municipality, which must include - (a) The Chief Financial Officer or, if the Chief Financial Officer is not available, another manager in the budget and treasury office reporting directly to the Chief Financial Officer and designated by the Chief Financial Officer; - (b) At least one senior supply chain management practitioner who is an official of the Cape Winelands District Municipality; and - (c) A technical expert in the relevant field who is an official, if such an expert exists. - (3) The Municipality may utilise senior managers from neighbouring municipalities in accordance with section 88 of the Local Government: Municipal Structures Act, 1998 (Act No. 117 of 1998); and - (4) Senior Managers who are members of the bid adjudication committee will be allowed to sub-delegate, in writing, their responsibilities to competent staff members in cases where they cannot attend specific sittings of the committee - (3).
+The Municipality are exempted in terms of Government Gazette Notice: 43281 from compliance with regulations 4(3) and 29(2) of the Local Government Supply Chain Management Regulations insofar as the regulations - (a) prohibit the delegation or sub-delegation of any supply chain management powers or duties to a person who is not an official of the municipality or municipal entity or to a committee which is not exclusively composed of officials of the municipality or municipal entity; and - (b) require a bid adjudication committee to consist of four senior managers, Subject to the implementation of conditions as per paragraph 2 of the exemption in terms of Government Gazette Notice: 43281.

-- (4) The Accounting Officer must appoint the chairperson of the committee.
-If the chairperson is absent from a meeting, the members of the committee who are present must elect one of them to preside at the meeting. - (5) Neither a member of a Bid Evaluation Committee, nor an advisor or person assisting the evaluation committee, may be a member of a Bid Adjudication Committee.

-- (6) Members of the Bid Evaluation Committee may present their reports to the Bid Adjudication Committee and clarify any uncertainties.
-However, such members will not have any voting power on the Bid Adjudication Committee. - (a) If the Bid Adjudication Committee decides to award a bid other than the one recommended by the Bid Evaluation Committee, the Bid Adjudication Committee must prior to awarding the bid- - (i) Check in respect of the preferred bidder whether that bidder's municipal rates and taxes and municipal service charges are not in arrears; and(ii) Notify the Accounting Officer. - (b) The Accounting Officer may - - After due consideration of the reasons for the deviation, ratify or reject the decision of the Bid Adjudication Committee referred to in paragraph (a); and - (ii) If the decision of the Bid Adjudication Committee is rejected, refer the decision of the adjudication committee back to that committee for reconsideration. - (7) The Accounting Officer may at any stage of a bidding process, refer any recommendation made by the evaluation committee or the adjudication committee back to that committee for reconsideration of the recommendation. - (8) The Accounting Officer must comply with section 114 of the Act within 10 working days
+- (5) The Accounting Officer must appoint the chairperson of the committee.
+If the chairperson is absent from a meeting, the members of the committee who are present must elect one of them to preside at the meeting. - (6) Neither a member of a Bid Evaluation Committee, nor an advisor or person assisting the evaluation committee, may be a member of a Bid Adjudication Committee. - (7) Members of the Bid Evaluation Committee may present their reports to the Bid Adjudication Committee and clarify any uncertainties.
+However, such members will not have any voting power on the Bid Adjudication Committee. - (8) (a) If the Bid Adjudication Committee decides to award a bid other than the one recommended by the Bid Evaluation Committee, the Bid Adjudication Committee must prior to awarding the bid- - (i) Check in respect of the preferred bidder whether that bidder's municipal rates and taxes and municipal service charges are not in arrears; and - (ii) Notify the Accounting Officer. - (b) The Accounting Officer may - - (i) After due consideration of the reasons for the deviation, ratify or reject the decision of the Bid Adjudication Committee referred to in paragraph (a); and - (ii) If the decision of the Bid Adjudication Committee is rejected, refer the decision of the adjudication committee back to that committee for reconsideration. - (9) The Accounting Officer may at any stage of a bidding process, refer any recommendation made by the evaluation committee or the adjudication committee back to that committee for reconsideration of the recommendation. - (10) The Accounting Officer must comply with section 114 of the Act within 10 working days